Kristina01111000/Drws_site/README.md

 - add titles of lessons to the course chats and come up with a converstion starter (two needed)
+- check on all of the course chats, does he still want them? or should we puch people towards the groups?

 In future: